2015 Auto Club 400

 The 2015 Auto Club 400 was a NASCAR Sprint Cup Series race held on March 22, 2015, at Auto Club Speedway in Fontana, California.
 Contested over 209 laps – extended from 200 laps, due to a green–white–checker finish – on the 2 mi D-shaped oval, it was the fifth race of the 2015 NASCAR Sprint Cup Series season.
 Brad Keselowski won the race – his 17th career victory – while Kevin Harvick extended his top two finish streak to eight races with a runner-up finish.
 Kurt Busch, Paul Menard and Ryan Newman rounded out the top five.

 Busch won the pole for the race and led a race high of 65 laps; he lost the lead on the final lap and was passed by Keselowski and Harvick.
 The race had 19 lead changes among nine different drivers, as well as seven caution flag periods for 31 laps.
 Recording Team Penske's second NASCAR win at the track, Keselowski moved into fifth place in the points standings, which were led by Harvick; he left Fontana with a 28-point lead over Joey Logano.
 Chevrolet left with a 16-point lead over Ford in the manufacturers' standings.

 The Auto Club 400 was carried by Fox Sports on the broadcast Fox network for the American television audience.
 The radio broadcast of the race was carried by the Motor Racing Network and Sirius XM NASCAR Radio.

 Report

 Background

-Auto Club Speedway (formerly California Speedway) is a 2 mi, low-banked, D-shaped oval superspeedway in Fontana, California which has hosted NASCAR racing annually since 1997.
-It is also used for open wheel racing events.
-The racetrack is located near the former locations of Ontario Motor Speedway and Riverside International Raceway.
-The track is owned and operated by International Speedway Corporation and is the only track owned by ISC to have naming rights sold.
-The speedway is served by the nearby Interstate 10 and Interstate 15 freeways as well as a Metrolink station located behind the backstretch.
+Auto Club Speedway (previously California Speedway) was a 2 mi, low-banked, D-shaped oval superspeedway in Fontana, California which hosted NASCAR racing annually from 1997 to 2023.
+It was also used for open wheel racing events.
+The racetrack was located near the former locations of Ontario Motor Speedway and Riverside International Raceway.
+The track was owned and operated by International Speedway Corporation and was the only track owned by ISC to have its naming rights sold.
+The speedway was served by the nearby Interstate 10 and Interstate 15 freeways as well as a Metrolink station located behind the backstretch.

 Kevin Harvick entered Auto Club with a 22-point lead over Joey Logano following his win the week before at Phoenix.
 Martin Truex Jr. entered 27 points back in third.
 Kasey Kahne entered 50 points back in fourth, with A. J. Allmendinger a further 5 points behind, in fifth.